-In 2016, focus has been set on a prudent but constant diversification of the investments held in the portfolio, compensating for the low interest rate environment.
-Since 2015, new investments in corporate loan funds were initiated, in 2016 the diversification was continued by increasing the exposure to real estate funds and by introducing a small exposure to infrastructure funds.
+In 2017, focus has been set on a prudent but constant diversification of the investments held in the portfolio, compensating for the low interest rate environment.
+Since 2015, new investments in corporate loan funds were initiated; in 2016 the diversification was continued by increasing the exposure to real estate funds and by introducing a small exposure to infrastructure funds.
+In 2017, the investments in real estate funds and infrastructure funds were increased further.

-The following table provides the investment result 2016 by asset class.
+The following table provides the investment result 2017 by asset class.